juanm98/Connect-Force/README.md

 <img src="https://i.imgur.com/Zsb37hI.png" alt="Semi-finished connect four game">

-<p>Connect Force is a re-creation of Connect Four.
+<p>Connect Force is a re-creation of Connect Four!
 Both players begin with 21 identical pieces, and the first player to achieve a line of four connected pieces wins the game.
 If all 42 tokens are played and no player has places four pieces in a row, the game is drawn.</p>

 <h2>
 <a href="https://juans-connect-four.netlify.app/" rel="nofollow">Play the game here</a>